smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 - TLSv1.2
 - DTLSv1

-Dependent of the role the system has to initiate with the corresponding server method or client method.
+Depending on the role, the system has to initiate with the corresponding server method or client method.
+For instance, if the system is configured to use DTLSv1 and its role is set to client, the system has to use the method DTLSv1_client.
+The application role has to be server and must use DTLSv1_server.

 ### 4.7.1 Security Query